robin-armstrong/robin-armstrong.github.io/_pages/projects.md

 For more information, please read our [preprint on arXiv](https://arxiv.org/abs/2503.00253), or this set of [slides](/files/slides_cse_2025.pdf).

-## Efficient Matrix Factorizations
+## Efficient Matrix Factorization

 With [Anil Damle](https://www.cs.cornell.edu/~damle) at Cornell, I developed an algorithm for efficiently computing column-pivoted QR (CPQR) factorizations of extremely large matrices.
 It is challenging to compute a CPQR factorization in a manner that takes advantage of BLAS-3 optimizations in core matrix-matrix products routines.
 Whereas most existing solutions to this problem target matrices with far more rows than columns, our algorithm targets the opposite situation: matrices with far more columns than rows.
 Matrices of this sort appear in scientific applications related to data clustering, model reduction, and computational chemistry.
-For a wide class of matrices arising in these domains, our algorithm runs significantly faster than the standard GEQP3 algorithm.
+For a wide class of matrices arising in these domains, our algorithm runs significantly faster than the standard GEQP3.

 For more information, please read our [preprint on arXiv](https://arxiv.org/abs/2501.18035), or these [slides](/files/slides_midatlanticna_2025.pdf).
 This work has also been submitted to the SIAM Journal on Scientific Computing.